 And not just festive occasions like Ganesha Chaturthi, the modern generation loves to accentuate its overall look with Ganesh-themed T shirts, earrings and necklaces on other special events too (like a get-together or an evening party).

 When it comes to Ganesh Chaturthi, people tend to associate modak with this festival.
+And this is not without a reason.
 It is mainly because Lord Ganesh is also very fond of these sweet dumplings.
 You will certainly spot different flavours of modaks during this festival.

 Thanks to the innovative minds, you may savour not only the traditional ukadiche (steamed) modaks, but also binge on chocolate, cranberry, chana dal, mawa malai and marzipan modaks, among others.